spielsuechtig/servogripper/README.md

 - The screws are not included in the CAD model because I was too lazy to add them.
 - For detailed instructions, please see the linked AR4 Servo Gripper manual.
+- Do not tighten the rail screws too much, otherwise the gear may not rotate freely.